js-d/auditing-vis/README.md

 Then, download `results.tar.gz`, `checkpoints.tar.gz` and `images.tar.gz` folders from our Zenodo archive, untar them and move them inside the repository:
 * `checkpoints` contains the weights of the null and anomalous models
-* `images` contains the images we used to computed the explanations
+* `images` contains the images we used to compute the explanations
 * `results` contains precomputed visualizations, anomaly scores, and the final results of the paper